Vignesh-Durairaj/2D-Numerical-Graph-Traversal/README.md

 It has a dependency of `Log4j` and should include this jar either as a part of Maven run time or in other runtime environment.

+**Future**

+The above code base has a huge room for improvement and these will be added en-course of time.

 > Look for the simplest and the shortest solution for any problem, rather than complicating it further